COVID-19 Response Recommendations for Child Care Setting

 How to Report

 Additional CDC Guidance for Operating Child Care Programs during COVID-19 also available and should be reviewed.
-In childcare settings, CDPH Guidance for the Use of Face Covering continues to require masks for all individuals regardless of vaccination status, while indoors, with the following exemptions:
+In childcare settings, CDPH Guidance for the Use of Face Covering to strongly recommend masks for eligible individuals regardless of vaccination status, while indoors, with the following exemptions:

 The following individuals are exempt from wearing masks, at all times: